|Kin Kin, Queensland, Australia|

-Posted by Tom Kendall over 6 years ago
+Posted by Tom Kendall almost 7 years ago

 Today we needed to get some broccoli seedlings into the ground.
 Normally we plant them in various existing beds to have variety in each bed, but today we had to tidy up and plant out a new bed.
 The bed housed a chilli bush that was taking over, so we moved the bush, tidied the bed and added compost.

 The wheelbarrow was dirty and sticky from the compost, so it was washed with water.
 The resulting nutrient rich water was poured onto the bed.

 Then we used 2 1/2 wheelbarrow loads of mulch to put on top.
 Thick, wet mulch, to stop weeds from coming through and taking over the bed.

 The mulch also keeps the moisture in the soil by slowing down evaporation, adds fertility and carbon to the soil when it breaks down, retains bio-activity in the compost by not exposing it to the elements and, if applied appropriately, separates the bed from the garden paths.

 Our mulch comes from our own property, as does our compost.
 The compost used in this case came from our worm farm and one of our composting bins.
 The mulch is grass that we cut on our property..

 After mulching it is time for some planting.
 First we got a bucket with some more compost, a small hand shovel and our seedlings.